mineiwik/GBot/README.md

 # GBot

-GBot is a Gcode generator for different shapes.
+GBot is a G-code generator for different shapes.

-Allowed shape:
+Possible shape:
 - n-gon (triangle, square, pentagon, ...)